udexon/GEISHA/Roadmap_C.md

 Although such mechanisms (opcode, stack and stack machine) are available at the interpreter level of most programming languages, they are not available to programmers as API.
 Phoscript effectively creates a high level stack machine, much like a sandwich, where the bread at the bottom represent the interpreter / compiler, the meat and vegetables in the middle represent source code, and the bread at the top is Phoscript code.

+2. Make Phos AI projects easy to code by beginners.
+Check number of beginners.

+III.
+Automate GEISHA.
+Check output of GEISHA vs. human programmers.

+- Describe examples multiple programmers can produce using GEISHA, with timelines.

-6. Phoscript alone is not sufficient to be a Eureka breakthrough for HLAI.
+1. Phoscript alone is not sufficient to be a Eureka breakthrough for HLAI.
 It needs another magic ingredient:

 - Mapping graph search keys to Phoscript words.